This post contains affiliated links. Please read my disclosure page.

 Baby Milestones: Teething

 Starting Baby gets her first tooth between 4 to 7 months. (usually around 6 months) Your baby will have 20 baby teeth by the age of 3.
 Teething symptoms can start about 2-3 months prior to her first tooth.
 During this time, baby may feel discomfort or pain due to teething.
+When the new teeth show up, there would be no better time that that to pay a Portland Orthodontist a visit, so you do not risk misalignment of the baby’s teeth.
 You will see her drool or bite/ suck on something.
 You may also see her be irritated, have trouble sleeping or have no appetite.

 Things That Can Help